AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

     * `ResourceNameRolloutConflictHandler`

 * The possibility to implement a [customized handler](#customized-handlers).
-* The service ranking mechanism that allows you to set the priority of each individual handler.
+* The service ranking mechanism that lets you set the priority of each individual handler.
 The service with the highest ranking is used.

 ### Default Conflict Handler {#default-conflict-handler}